boostorg/cobalt/readme.md

 > [!NOTE]
 > This is not yet an official boost library.

-This library provides a set of easy to use coroutine primitives & utilities runing on top of boost.asio.
+This library provides a set of easy to use coroutine primitives & utilities running on top of boost.asio.
+These will be of interest for applications that perform a lot of IO that want to not block unnecessarily, yet still want to have linear & readable code (i..e. avoid callbacks).

 A minimum of Boost 1.82 is necessary as the ASIO in that version has needed support.
 C++ 20 is needed for C++ coroutines.

+Below is a showcase of features, if you're new to coroutines or asynchronous programming, please see the [primer](https://klemens.dev/async/#coroutine_primer).

 The assumptions are: